A series introduces the main cast

 - Samurai 7 did this.
 Then again, Seven Samurai did it first.

 - Stop Making Sense is probably the only concert film that does this.
-The members of Talking Heads come out one at a time, followed by all the backup musicians.
+The members of Talking Heads come out one at a time, one person per song, followed by all the backup musicians during the fifth song.
 At the same time, the stage is being assembled behind them as they play.

 - The Wizard of Oz.
 We don't even have to tell you which order Dorothy meets her traveling companions.
 You already know.